blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   - that the list has a maximum amount of values
 - that a property is **required**

-The key of the property value is the Property Type URI, as shown in the following examples.
+The key of the property value is the Property Type URL, as shown in the following examples.

 **Example 1**